i-am-chitti/dev-talks-wp-fse-theme/README.md

 ![screenshot](https://user-images.githubusercontent.com/60139930/230917390-40afc2f7-2abf-489f-b128-f7c89d377f35.png)

-Dev Talks Theme is a WordPress Full Site Editing (FSE) theme designed for the Codemancer website.
+Dev Talks Theme is a WordPress Full Site Editing (FSE) theme.
 It is built with flexibility in mind, allowing you to easily customize various aspects of the theme to fit your needs.

 View samples - [Here](https://github.com/i-am-chitti/wp-fse-demo/tree/main/themes/dev-talks/screenshots)